bio4j/angulillos/docs/src/main/java/com/bio4j/angulillos/TypedEdge.java.md

 ```

+## Edges

-A typed edge with typed source and target.
+A typed edge with explicit source and target.

 - `S` the source TypedVertex, `ST` the source TypedVertex type
 - `R` the edge, `RT` the edge type
 - `T` the target TypedVertex, `TT` the target TypedVertex type

-@author <a href="mailto:eparejatobes@ohnosequences.com">Eduardo Pareja-Tobes</a>
+_TODO_ explain why we need three different graphs here.

 ```java